jannine92/covid19_vax_analysis/blog_post.md

 When we look at the frequencies, we have to keep in mind that
 * it's a very small data set compared to the population of vaccinated persons
 * we don't know the real cause of these symptoms
-* the dataset is likely to be biased because not all persons who experienced light symptoms might have rated them as adverse reactions
+* the dataset is likely to be biased because not all persons who experienced light symptoms might have rated them as adverse reactions while death is a clear symptom which is better documented so that the estimated numbers should be lower for this symptom
 * we don't have an unvaccinated control group here to compare the symptoms to

 So there is a lot that we don't know.
 But what do we know?